spaceship-prompt/spaceship-prompt/.github/ISSUE_TEMPLATE.md

 <!--
-BEFORE SUBMITTING NEW ISSUE, Please READ the Troubleshooting Page !! https://github.com/denysdovhan/spaceship-prompt/blob/master/docs/Troubleshooting.md
+BEFORE SUBMITTING NEW ISSUE, PLEASE, READ THE TROUBLESHOOTING PAGE!

+https://github.com/denysdovhan/spaceship-prompt/blob/master/docs/Troubleshooting.md

-If your issue is not addressed by the troubleshooting page and there are no duplicates, Please fill in the following details so that we can help you!
+If your issue is not addressed by the troubleshooting page and there are no duplicates, please, fill in the following details so that we can help you!
 -->

 #### Issue